Sir Francis William Austen

 During the peace Austen remained ashore on half-pay, and on the resumption of hostilities he was appointed to the Sea-Fencibles, commanding the coast between North Foreland and Sandown near Deal with his headquarters at Ramsgate, but declaring himself somewhat sceptical of the effectiveness of this mode of defence.

 Austen next served as flag-captain to Louis at the Battle of San Domingo on 6 February 1806 where he fought well despite his ship’s venerability and sluggishness, incurring casualties of eight men killed and twenty-two wounded.
+During the voyage home the Canopus broached too in a violent gale, leading to all of Austen’s papers becoming saturated with the consequence that he was unable to submit his accounts to the Admiralty and had to wait two years for his pay.
 On 29 April the victorious squadron returned to Portsmouth and all the captains were awarded a gold medal.
 Austen left the Canopus on 22 June 1806, having been unable to join the Acasta 40 because of the chase of the French to San Domingo, to which frigate he had been appointed the previous November on a previous recommendation from Nelson to the first lord of the Admiralty.

 Being without a ship Austen took lodgings in Southampton, being joined in the autumn by his mother and sisters.
-On 23 March 1807 he was appointed to the thirty-six year-old St Albans 64, joining her at Sheerness and going out to the Cape with the trade before returning home on the following New Year’s Day.
+On 23 March 1807, somewhat to his dismay, he was appointed to the thirty-six-year-old St Albans 64, joining her at Sheerness and going out to the Cape with the trade before returning home on the following New Year’s Day.
 In February 1808 she sailed for St. Helena to pick up a convoy, Austen being well paid by the merchants for his protection of their ships.
-After arriving home the St. Albans next went out to Portugal, but on 2 September 1808 returned to British waters for six months, with Austen making his home at Yarmouth.
-By the following January he was at Spithead, from where he took the St. Albans out to superintend the disembarkation of those elements of the British army which had been defeated at the Battle of Corunna in 1809, prior to transporting the troops back to Portsmouth.
+After arriving home, the St. Albans next went out to Portugal, but on 2 September 1808 returned to British waters for six months, with Austen making his home at Yarmouth.
+By the following January he was at Spithead, from where he took the St. Albans out to superintend the disembarkation of those elements of the British army which had been defeated at the Battle of Corunna in 1809, prior to transporting the troops back to Portsmouth

 In September 1809 the St. Albans arrived at Canton after a five-month voyage, and whilst on the other side of the world Austen negotiated the settlement of a long-standing dispute with the Chinese, for which service he would later be thanked by the Admiralty.
 Having delayed his departure without notifying the commander-in-chief in the East Indies, Rear-Admiral William O’Brien Drury, as to the reasons why, he left Chinese waters on 2 March 1810.
 Arriving home in July, he had to haggle with the East India Company over the amount to be paid to him for conveying their treasure, and the parties eventually settled on a ‘gift’ of 1,000 guineas.